 Who can use MyChart?

-Starting on June 1, 2019, all patients who receive care at any one of these health care partners and who sign up for an account will have access to MyChart:
+Since June 1, 2019, all patients receiving care at any one of these health care partners and who sign up for an account have access to MyChart:

 - The Ottawa Hospital

 - St. Francis Memorial Hospital (in Barry’s Bay)